igorauad/gr-dvbs2rx/docs/support.md

     - Please feel free to get in touch if you would like to use another SDR device/board.
 Adding support should be straightforward if the device already has GNU Radio support.
 Pull requests are also welcome.
-    - Note the Tx and Rx support for USRPs has not been tested yet.
-Please get in touch if you are able to test with these devices and find any problems.

 - The Tx application takes an MPEG transport stream on the input, and the RX application likewise outputs a transport stream.
 None of them offer any